 This past September the 2016 Dubose lectures at Sewanee were given by Rowan Williams on the subject of Bonhoeffer’s Christology, with a view to his ethics and politics.
 I was thrilled to be able to attend in person since the venue was only a couple of hours from my home in northern Georgia.
-Thankfully, the School of Theology released the videos of the lectures (Lecture 1, Lecture 2, Lecture 3) a few weeks ago.
-Unfortunately, the question and answer segments are missing.
-I do have some of them recorded (I was running out of space on my phone) and will summarize them when I get a chance.
-I won’t forget, for example, his response to a direct question about Donald Trump and the rise of nationalist demagogues in the world.
-Rowan explained that his renewed interest in Bonhoeffer was partly due to this phenomenon.
-Sewanee is an absolutely beautiful and welcoming campus, by the way.
+Thankfully, the School of Theology released the videos of the lectures (Lecture 1, Lecture 2, Lecture 3) a few weeks ago. *Update: The question and answer sessions have been posted now as well* Sewanee is an absolutely beautiful and welcoming campus, by the way.
 If you are ever nearby, don’t miss the opportunity to visit.
 The following is a summary of the three lectures.

 Rowan began the first lecture with a history of German Protestant Christological perspectives leading up to Bonhoeffer’s time.
 Most notably, some Lutheran Christology put a radical edge on a persistent Christological issue, that of assuming a false spatial problem and then attempting to solve it.
 The Lutheran Kryptics, and Thomasius, a Bavarian Lutheran in the 1800s, in particular, essentially looked at this problem in terms of how much divine stuff you can squeeze into the finite and then asked what might need to be trimmed.
 Interestingly, when I was a theology student, this was the very issue I chose for my graduating thesis.
 I was interacting with Hicks’ (et al) The Myth of God Incarnate (1977) and found an awful lot of Lutheran krypsis/kenotic ideas like this out there as late as the 1980s.
 My thesis followed this path, arguing about what is essential to Godhood and what is non-essential (can be trimmed).
 However, all this is really unnecessary.
 For Rowan, “The persistent problem in the history of Christology of seeing the two natures as competing for space becomes acute [in this view]…It leads to the unpalatable conclusion that the Incarnation is simply a matter of divine agency operating directly in the world by being transformed into a worldly agent, rather than divine agency being embodied in the genuinely finite, created agency of a human subject.”